 - forming and structuring banks and their holding companies;

-We’ve represented many banks in Maine, including Norway Savings Bank, TD Bank, and Androscoggin Savings Bank.
+We’ve represented many banks in Maine, including Androscoggin Savings Bank, Bath Savings Institution, Norway Savings Bank, and Camden National Bank.

 I’m venturing into commercial real estate development.
 When and why do I need a lawyer?